REKINDLING

 From seed to table—most culture is built around the growing, processing, cooking and sharing of food!

-Together we will explore the endless ways we can let this deeply spiritual, nourishing, and joyful terrain guide us in building delightful traditions for our family that will literally nourish generations to come.
+Together we will find and share recipes to explore the endless ways we can let this deeply spiritual, nourishing, and joyful terrain guide us in building delightful traditions for our family that will literally nourish generations to come.

 FOOD